Francisco-LT/Radix-Challenge/README.md

 - Run the script `npm run dev-migrations-up` to run the migrations and build the table in the database;
 - Run the script `npm run dev` to start the application;
 - After all these steps the application will be runing and functional, and you can start testing it.
+- Run the script`npm run` to run the project tests;

 ### `Backend endpoints`